old-square-eyes/xiaozhi-esphome/devices/Under_Development/Modular/README.md

 <img width="1600" height="950" alt="esphome-yaml-layout-pro-v8" src="https://github.com/user-attachments/assets/92c246d2-295a-4a11-8c03-87963034dcd6" />

-This section is for those that tried the standard full yaml in the respective directories and everything works, but want more ;)
+This section is for users who have **already tried the standard full YAML**, followed the installation instructions on the main page, and are familiar with the general setup process.

-Those that just want the basics code to modify might find it easier to use the non-modular yamls.
+Because of that, the instructions here are kept to the **bare minimum**.

+It’s also the place where **new boards** are introduced first—often in an **alpha or beta stage**—before eventually being added to the main device list (when time allows).

-👉 If you try this and run into problems, please revert to the known working non-modular YAMLs.
+👉 **If you try this and run into problems, please return to the known-working non-modular YAMLs.**
-And if you believe the issue isn’t just user error, please report back. 😉
+If you believe the issue isn’t just user error, please report it. 😉

 ---